 Food Allergen Testing Services

-To help manufacturers verify allergen control programs and meet customer and regulatory requirements, our company provides qualitative and/or quantitative testing services for all food matrices, process samples, product samples, raw materials and finished products utilizing a range of technologies including PCR ELISA and PCR confirmation available for some allergens.
+To help manufacturers verify control programs and meet customer and regulatory requirements, our company provides qualitative and/or quantitative testing services for all food matrices, process samples, product samples, raw materials and finished products utilizing a range of technologies including PCR ELISA and LC-MS/MS technology.

 Some of the most common allergens are milk, eggs, soybeans, fish, peanuts, nuts, shellfish/crustaceans and gluten.
 Our experts offer experience and insight into the global and regional regulations concerning all allergens in food products.